 COMPASS DISPLAY:

-Select "MAGNETIC SENSOR" if you have a MGL Avionics SP6 compass sensor attached to the XTreme-EFIS.
-Select "GPS TRACK" if you want the compass displays to indicate GPS track (The compass display color will change to Magenta.)
+Select "MAGNETIC SENSOR" if you have a MGL Avionics SP6 compass sensor attached to the Xtreme.
+Select "GPS TRACK" if you want the compass displays to indicate GPS track (The compass display color will change to the color Magenta.)